Frequently Asked Questions

 What is the Tutoring Resource Center?

 The Tutoring Resource Center is a free resource for students that offers one-to-one peer tutoring sessions in over 15 subjects primarily in the Arts & Sciences.
-Our aim is to empower students to think critically about their coursework and to discover effective study strategies that lead to independant and strategic learning.
+Our aim is to empower students to think critically about their coursework and to discover effective study strategies that lead to independent and strategic learning.
 The Tutoring Resource Center is an open, versatile space in the Haas Library (Midtown) where students can study and collaborate with their peers on group projects.

 Where is the TRC?

 We are located on the 2nd floor of the Haas Library on Midtown Campus!
 UPDATE – All TRC services are currently offered online for the Fall 2020 semester!

 What is a peer tutor?